PAGE CONTENTS

 How to recover a backup set

-Note: If you need to recover multiple accounts, it is advised to recover them in bulk and not in sequence.
+Note: If you need to recover multiple users, it is advised to recover them in bulk and not in sequence.
 It is not possible to queue a recovery while another recovery for the same backup set is in progress.

 - Different account recovers the drive's data to a folder named Redstor Restores in another Google Drive.
 Within this folder will be a folder with the selected backup date's timestamp as its name.
 This is where the data will be recovered.
 To proceed with this recovery method, you will need to specify the drive you want to recover to.